influxdata/docs-v2/content/influxdb/clustered/install/licensing.md

-# Impact of licensing

-We are entering a transition period, to ease the process of configuring licenses for deployments of InfluxDB 3.0 Clustered.
+---
+title: Install Your InfluxDB 3.0 License
+description: >
+  Install the InfluxDB 3.0 License in your cluster.
+menu:
+  influxdb_clustered:
+    name: Install your License
+    parent: Install InfluxDB Clustered
+weight: 135
+related:
+  - /influxdb/clustered/install/deploy/
+  - /influxdb/clustered/install/configure-cluster/
+  - /influxdb/clustered/reference/licensing/
+---

+This document outlines the installation process for licenses in InfluxDB 3.0 Clustered.
+For information about how license enforcement works, please see the [Licensing Enforcement reference doc][enforcement], which explains the license enforcement behaviors you should expect from the product.

+{{% note %}}

+We are entering a transition period, during which InfluxDB 3.0 Clustered license enforcement is an opt-in feature.
+This transition period allows us to gently introduce license enforcement to a select few customers in a way that can easily be disabled if problems arise.
 After the end of this transition period, all releases of InfluxDB 3.0 Clustered will require an active license for the product.

-The IOx binaries will validate the license on startup, and they will log an error message and exit if one is not provided.
-In the event your license expires, you will enter a short grace period, during which the IOx binaries will begin to log warning messages about the expired license.
-After a short time, read-oriented queries will begin to induce intermittent failures, and continue to log warning messages.
-Write-oriented operations will not be affected, to prevent accidental data loss.
-At the end of the grace period, all database operations will cease to function, and the IOx binaries will exit immediately on startup.

-You should expect your sales representative to proactively reach out to you regarding license renewals in advance of your license expiration.
-You are of course welcome to contact your sales representative at any time.
+Licensing is enabled by the presence of an AppInstance feature flag:
+`useLicensedBinaries`.

+{{% /note %}}

-# Direct onboarding to a licensed release of Clustered
+# Onboarding to a licensed release of Clustered

-Customers setting up a Clustered deployment for the first time can apply a License resource after creating the Kubernetes cluster.
+Customers setting up a Clustered deployment for the first time can apply a `License` resource after creating the Kubernetes cluster.
 First, you must [configure your cluster][setup-guide].
 You will be able to apply the License resource after the namespace is created and prepared.

-{{% note %}}

-As part of the transition period, licensing is currently an opt-in feature.
-It is controlled by a feature flag: `useLicensedBinaries`.

-{{% /note %}}

 ## Installation process